SmithsonianWorkshops/2018-06-12-nmnh/_episodes/12-variant_calling.md

 # Setting up

-First we will copy the reference genome data into our `data/` directory.
-We will also link in a set of trimmed FASTQ files to work with.
+First we will copy the reference genome data into our `data/` directory, as well as a set of trimmed FASTQ files to work with.
 These are small subsets of our real trimmed data, and will enable us to run our variant calling workflow quite quickly.
 ~~~
 $ cd /pool/genomics/YOURUSERNAME/dc_workshop